boris-yakimov/dev-env/README.md

     sudo chmod +x /tmp/win32yank.exe
     sudo mv /tmp/win32yank.exe /usr/local/bin
     ```
-    in case of issues with clipbarod even with win32yank configured
+    in case of issues with clipbarod even with win32yank configured  - it should not show as xclip under :checkhealth

     If Neovim is installed on both Windows and within the WSL distribution, the win32yank.exe binary provided by the Neovim Windows installation can be symlinked to a directory included in our $PATH so it can be found by Neovim on WSL.
 Replace $NEOVIM_WIN_DIR with the path to our Neovim Windows installation, e.g. /mnt/c/Program Files/Neovim.
 The command can then be symlinked using:
     ```